apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/task.md

 ```
 PUT http://localhost:8080/graphs/hugegraph/tasks/2?action=cancel
 ```
-> cancel it in 10s. if more than 10s，the task may already finished,then can't be cancelled.
+> cancel it in 10s. if more than 10s，the task may already be finished, then can't be cancelled.

 ##### Response Status